 We are in the business of products, and maintaining accurate product information is critical in effectively marketing our products.
 Prior to Salsify, we were seriously lacking in organization of that content.
 Our team faced inefficiencies and couldn’t effectively distribute our product information to retail partners and into sales channels.
 Now, our entire team as up-to-date access to our product content wherever they are, and that’s a very powerful tool.

-2. What did it take for you to make internal shift to a new product content management system?
+2. What did it take for you to make internal shift to a new product experience management system?

 3. How do you measure success of this project?